-If you’re raising money for charity in your workplace, at school, with friends, or on your own, we’ve got a fundraising idea to get you started in our handpicked selection below.
-From old favourites to unique challenges, which fundraising idea will you choose?
+Whether you’re thinking of raising money in your workplace, at school, with friends, or on your own, we’ve got lots of fundraising ideas to get you started in our selection below.
+From old favourites to unique challenges, which will you choose?

-As a charity, the National Trust relies on donations to help look after some of the UK's best-loved beaches, historic buildings, woodlands and wildlife.
-For the moments that make us, the landscapes we love and the environment we depend on.
+As a charity, the National Trust relies on donations to help look after the nation's coastline, historic sites, countryside and green spaces.
 If you choose to fundraise for us, we'll send you a free fundraising kit full of top tips and useful gear to help you from start to finish.

 1. Showcase your best bakes